-Mention a white suit and most people will picture one of two things; Al Pacino in the Godfather or a Jay Gatsby style gent from the roaring 20s.
+Mention a white suit and most people will conjure up a handful of images; Al Pacino in The Godfather, a Jay Gatsby style gent from the roaring 20s or Don Jonson’s white suit in Miami Vice.
 Either way, it’s not a contemporary reference and if most chaps were asked to give a white suit a whirl, you’d likely be met with a blank stare and the faintest whiff of fear.

 How To Wear A Formal White Suit

 When the mercury rises, so too do pale coloured suits in lighter fabrics.
 While white is perhaps the boldest amongst them, it’s also a great way to keep cool at cocktail events or dinners in the warmer months.

 Look for an unlined or half-lined version of this suit, paying attention to details like a wider peaked lapel and soft Neapolitan tailoring around the shoulders.
 This ensures that the suit looks chic without feeling overly stiff or like a white version of the standard business suit.

 For more formal occasions, look at pairing your white suit with either a pale blue cotton shirt or, alternatively, a contrasting indigo or khaki shirt.
 If a tie is required, turn to knitted silk ties with a squared off base to ensure that your look remains more ‘the Hamptons’ than Central Business District.

 How To Wear A Casual White Suit

 A white suit is the ultimate hybrid – whilst it can be dressed up, with some small tweaks it can easily transition to something more casual.
 One of our favourite summer-time looks is a white linen suit paired with a well-fitted navy crew neck tee.
 If you’re sure of your style credentials, you can even look at scrunching up the sleeves for a laid-back but elegant sartorial moment.